 No less importantly, however, the object-specifying referential elements in these representations, cannot be entirely devoid of content or significance for the infants who deploy them.
-Thus, unlike the sub-representational fingers of instantiation (FINSTs) that Pylyshyn and others posit to explain performance in MOT paradigms - symbols which are said to function as bare demonstratives, lacking content or accuracy conditions entirely (c.f.
-Echeverri 2017) - the set-representing elements of subitizing representations enable infants to appreciate that it is a set or collection being picked out, which may or may not contain more items than a separate collection of one or two or three.
-For as we saw in Section 4.4, this is what prevents infants from reliably choosing subitizable collections (e.g., of 1) over non-subitizable collections (e.g., of 4) in Feigenson's tasks, and instead leaves them at chance when choosing between one cracker and four.
-At the same time, it enables infants to systematically choose non-subitizable collections (e.g. of four) over empty sets (e.g., an empty bucket - see Section 4.4).
-So, beyond the fact that a complete account of perceptual structure may need to recognize that distinct symbols are employed when sustaining visual reference towards Spelke objects, subitizable sets and approximately enumerable collections (Feigenson 2011), my solution to The Big-Number Small-Number Problem suggests that these symbols need to be richer in content or semantic significance than purely demonstrative accounts of visual reference assume (e.g., Pylyshyn 2003).
+Thus, unlike the sub-representational fingers of instantiation, that Pylyshyn and others posit to explain performance in MOT paradigms - symbols which are said to function as bare demonstratives, lacking content or accuracy conditions entirely (c.f.
+Echeverri 2017) - the collection-representing elements of subitizing representations enable infants to appreciate that it is a collection being picked out, which may or may not contain more items than a separate collection of one or two or three.
+For as we saw in Section 4.4, this is what prevents infants from reliably choosing subitizable collections (e.g., of 1) over non-subitizable collections (e.g., of 4) in Feigenson's tasks, and instead leaves them at chance.
+At the same time, it enables infants to systematically choose non-subitizable collections (e.g. of four) over empty collections (e.g., an empty bucket - see Section 4.4).
+So, beyond the fact that a complete account of perceptual structure may need to recognize that distinct symbols are employed when sustaining visual reference towards Spelke objects, subitizable collections and approximately enumerated collections (Feigenson 2011), my solution to The Big-Small Problem suggests that these symbols need to be richer in content or semantic significance than purely demonstrative accounts of visual reference assume (e.g., Pylyshyn 2003).

-(Main text, inc. footnotes and in-text references: 8,687 words)
+(Main text, inc. footnotes and in-text references: 9,008 words)